 Buduma are fiercely ethnocentric, placing a high value on preserving their distinct culture.
 Thus, they believe strongly in marrying within their own people group.
 Some Buduma men may intermarry with neighboring Kanembu women, but the men never take their wives back to their island homes.
 A Buduma woman will never marry a "mainland" man.

 The Buduma are largely Muslim.
 They also believe in the god Kumani, founder of the world, and put faith in priests who they believe will appease the spirits.

-The Buduma have few Christian resources available to them, and most of them have never had an opportunity to hear the Gospel.
+The Buduma have few Christian resources available to them, and most have never had an opportunity to hear the Gospel.
 Continued prayer is the key to reaching these isolated, independent people with the love of Christ.

 Pray that God will use the Buduma believers to share the love of Jesus with their own people.